 The concept of the Volkryn, a race that moves through the galaxy creating stars in their wake, has a cosmological grandeur to it.
 The opening is a stunning piece of mood as the shuttle races through blue filigree lit tunnels to the beautiful cathedralar sets of the Nightflyer in its hangar as Catherine Mary Stewart outfitted in mirrorshades introduces the team and narrates the story of the Volkryn.
 This sets up a grand mystery right from the start.
 It is a shame that the Volkryn subsequently only turn out to be a red herring that serve as no more than as background explanation for the mission – you suspect an even more amazing film could have been made if Nightflyers concentrated on this side of the story.

-The relationship between Royd and Miranda is sketched with imagination, he the fascinatingly original character of a cross-sex clone of his mother designed as both companion and lover for her who yearns for company but can only appear as a hologram because he is unable to mingle with other humans because he was raised in an antiseptic zero gravity environment.
+The relationship between Royd and Miranda is sketched with imagination, he the fascinatingly original character of a cross-sex clone of his mother designed as both companion and lover for her who yearns for company but can only appear as a hologram because he is unable to mingle with other humans due to the fact that he was raised in an antiseptic zero gravity environment.
 The design for the spaceship dispatches with the gritty downbeat industrial workplaces that became all the vogue since Alien and comes with an elegant open-plan freedom.
 Scenes like the depressurisation of the deck or the climactic race into the bowels of the ship aboard motorised spacesuits are impressively staged.

 On the other hand, Nightflyers does not always work.
 The script is not easy to follow and there are some silly bits.
 In particular, Michael Des Barres is given his head and badly overacts in a tetchy strutting performance.
 At its silliest point, the climax is filled with headless zombies and grainily animated psychic lightning bolts.